toUpperCase78/formula1-datasets/README.md

 ## Current & Future Plans

-**Lights out and away we go for 2024 Season!** The start of the new season means, of course, new related datasets will be available and updated after each completed Grand Prix.
-During that time, some different contents may arrive here.
-Stay tuned!
+**2024 Season has ended!** This means all datasets that correspond to the latest season are now fully available, as well as the right time to prepare the analysis!

-Concurrently, my another objective is to publish **2023 Season analyses** at any time, but not being too late...
+Concurrently, my another objective is to publish **2023 Season analyses** at any time, thus these two will be released in a short time hopefully...

-Meanwhile, although not carried out yet, the older season analyses might be revised for updated explanations and improved visuals.
+Meanwhile, although not carried out yet, the older season analyses might be revised for improved visuals.

 Besides, there exist all race results of 2013-2018 seasons right now, contained in a separate folder and retroactively more previous seasons will be uploaded some time.